AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/audiences-overview.md

 Use audiences in Collaboration to:

-* compare your audience with collaborator audiences
+* Compare your audience with collaborator audiences
-* identify overlaps and opportunities
+* Identify overlaps and opportunities
-* activate audiences
+* Activate audiences
-* measure outcomes and campaign performance
+* Measure outcomes and campaign performance
-* manage audience visibility and related settings
+* Manage audience visibility and related settings

 ## How audiences fit into Collaboration {#conceptual-diagram}